atornity/bevy_init_marker/README.md

 }

 if Initialized::init_systems(&mut world, Update, my_system) {
-    unreachable!("my_system is already initialized in Update so this will never run");
+    unreachable!("my_system has already been initialized in Update so this will never run");
 }
 ```